 Is there anywhere on Coronado Island where you can sit back, relax, and enjoy a show?
 Absolutely!
 You can catch a show at the Coronado Playhouse or the Lamb’s Players Theatre.

 The Coronado Playhouse is one of the best places on Coronado Island to view the work of local artists and actors.
 There are always showings going on, with the Playhouse hosting a variety of comedies, dramas, musicals, and everything in between.

-It was established in 1946, and the Coronado Players carry a rich history and tradition of acting, playing, and entertaining guests in the small, 100-seat theater.
+Established in 1946, the Coronado Players have a rich history and tradition of acting, playing, and entertaining guests in the small, 100-seat theater.
 The Coronado Playhouse sits on the shores of Glorietta Bay Beach and is part of the Coronado Community Center.